benjaminspak/301-Days-Of-Code/log.md

 ### Day 105/301: 25th April 2020
 Learnt about parseInt and praseInt radix in JavaScript Learnt about conditional operator in javaScript

+### Day 106/301: 26th April 2020
+learnt about servlet and connection between jsp and servlet leant some concepts in javascript